publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s721.md

                 (i) __In general__

-                The State plan shall include an assurance that, prior to providing any vocational rehabilitation service to an eligible individual, except those services specified in paragraph (5)(D) and in paragraphs (1) through (4) and (14) of [section 723(a) of this title][/us/usc/t29/s723/a], the designated State unit will determine whether comparable services and benefits are available under any other program (other than a program carried out under this subchapter) unless such a determination would interrupt or delay—
+                The State plan shall include an assurance that, prior to providing an accommodation or auxiliary aid or service or any vocational rehabilitation service to an eligible individual, except those services specified in paragraph (5)(E) and in paragraphs (1) through (4) and (14) of [section 723(a) of this title][/us/usc/t29/s723/a], the designated State unit will determine whether comparable services and benefits are available under any other program (other than a program carried out under this subchapter) unless such a determination would interrupt or delay—

                     (I) the progress of the individual toward achieving the employment outcome identified in the individualized plan for employment of the individual in accordance with [section 722(b) of this title][/us/usc/t29/s722/b];